usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `2adc68d017147125b3c141736952ccb6`
 - :material-text: **Run description:** We used a combination of LSI and vector-space retrieval techniques (called Essential Dimensions of LSI (EDLSI)) combined with selective query expansion based on the determinations from the TAs.
-We used the cosine similarity of the query vector compared to each document to represent the probability.
-This is naturally a number between 0 and 1.

 ---
 #### URS205AM